-A couple nights later Alex and I embarked on a new adventure known as “pre-marital counseling.”
+A couple nights later Alex and I embarked on a new legally-required-in-our-state adventure known as “pre-marital counseling.”
 Thankfully it’s with the same pastor who’s marrying us and knows about this blog.
 When I told him about asking our wedding singer on a date via tip-note, he paused for a moment then responded: “From everything I know about you, this doesn’t surprise me at all.”
 Clearly I am surrounded by the right people.

 What’s the creepiest thing you’ve ever said to a stranger?
 Have you made any bizarre requests that actually worked out?
 Do the people in your life expect certain odd behaviors from you?